-If you suffer from sleep problems, you may want to try tryptophan as an OTC sleep aid while working on improving your sleep in other ways (I provide sleep consultations), especially if you’d like to avoid using prescription medications.
+If you suffer from sleep problems, you may want to try tryptophan as an OTC sleep aid while working on improving your sleep in other ways, especially if you’d like to avoid using prescription medications.

 Tryptophan is currently legal and available OTC in most countries, with the possible exception of Australia, Estonia, France, Israel, and Germany, where it might require a prescription.